 Adrian has developed a deep interest in migrant welfare, housing and support matters under different statutory regimes.
 His clients often have issues that touch on the Housing Act 1996, Community Care provisions, the Children Act 1989, and asylum support matters.
 He has particular expertise in asylum support, has a detailed knowledge of the asylum support system and has written extensively on support for asylum seekers.

-Adrian acts and advises clients in the First-tier and Upper Tribunal in social security and pensions cases, including but not limited to cases that touch on immigration issues, EU law issues, pensions and points of statutory construction.
+Adrian acts and advises clients in the First-tier and Upper Tribunal in social security, healthcare and pensions cases, including but not limited to cases that touch on immigration issues, EU law issues, pensions and points of statutory construction.

 Notable cases include: